What Is a Child Rider on Life Insurance?

 Skip a Child Rider If:

-• Your children have access to employer coverage later
+• Your children are likely to have employer coverage as adults

 How to Add a Child Rider on Life Insurance